eFiniLan/openpilot-ext-radar-addon/README.md

 - A car that already has openpilot installed.
 - The car must support openpilot longitudinal control.
 - The car does not have radar support. (e.g. Nissan, Volkswagen, Mazda, Subaru...)
-- A comma 3 or 3X device with the **OLD comma power** (which supports sending and receiving CAN messages via the OBD2 port).
+- A comma 3 or 3X device.
 - A comma 3 or 3X running **openpilot version 0.9.8 or above**.

 ## Bill of Materials (BOM)